· presenceintroduction

 The shape of being known on the internet is being rewritten in real time.
 Six months ago, the answer to “how does our company show up in ChatGPT” was a shrug.
 Today it is a board-level question.
 A year from now it will be a line item.

-We think the right response is not to chase the surface — to optimize for one engine, then another, in a permanent state of catch-up — but to build an engine of our own.
+We think the right response is not to chase the surface, to optimise for one engine, then another, in a permanent state of catch-up, but to build an engine of our own.
 One that publishes presence the same way an instrument plays a note: deliberately, in the open, and the same on every channel.

 Mastery deserves an audience.